pietro-nobili-SDG/dsdocs/docs/general/unix.md

     Press
     ++windows++,
     type `powershell`
-    and open it.
+    and open it. -->

 ### Learn more about a command

-If for some reason Google does not work, open the manual page for a `command`:
+If for some reason Google does not work, open the local manual page for a `command`:

 === "Linux"